ganeshrvel/pub-rules/README.md

 );

 print(combinedRule.errorList);
-// output: ['Text field 3 is required', 'All fields are mandatory in Textbox Group']
+// output: ['Text field 3 is required', 'All fields are mandatory in Group name']

 print(combinedRule.hasError);
 // output: true